rock-core/tools-roby/plugins/subsystems/README.txt

 The returned tasks are also started, in order.
 The controller file gets loaded only when the subsystems are ready (i.e. their start events are emitted).

+== Enabling the plugin

+The plugin must be enabled in the configuration files (i.e. either in
+<tt>config/init.rb</tt> or in one of the robot-specific files) through a call
+to Roby.app.using:

+  Roby.app.using 'subsystems'

 == License:

 This work is licensed under the CeCiLL-B license, which is a free software